 The R/V Falkor, the newest research vessel of the Schmidt Ocean Institute (SOI), departed on her first transatlantic voyage on July 2 from the Port of Tyne in the United Kingdom, and arrived at the Woods Hole Oceanographic Institution in Woods Hole, Massachusetts on July 28, 2012.
 This cruise was a part of the shakedown phase of the R/V Falkor initial science operations.
 During shakedown, all of the systems and oceanographic instruments on board the ship were be tested and calibrated.
 The ship’s layout and functionality was evaluated against the needs of future scientific expeditions.

-To better understand the capabilities and limitations of the R/V Falkor during this initial cruise, SOI invited scientists from the Woods Hole Oceanographic Institution, the University of Rhode Island, and theUniversity of Granada (Spain) to participate in this cruise.
-These scientists will help SOI verify the scientific capabilities of the R/V Falkor while also collecting valuable scientific data along the route.
+To better understand the capabilities and limitations of the R/V Falkor during this initial cruise, SOI invited scientists from the Woods Hole Oceanographic Institution, the University of Rhode Island, and the University of Granada (Spain) to participate in this cruise.
+These scientists helped SOI verify the scientific capabilities of the R/V Falkor while also collecting valuable scientific data along the route.

 “We’ve really tried to design the Falkor for a multipurpose oceanographic research platform that can satisfy, hopefully, the needs of many scientists who are operating in their countries without normal access to research ships,” said Eric King, Director of Marine Operations at the Schmidt Ocean Institute.

-The shakedown phase of the R/V Falkor is set to continue throughout the rest of 2012, with four more shakedown cruises scheduled between August and December in collaboration with researchers from the National Oceanographic and Atmospheric Administration, Texas A&M University, University of Mississippi, and the National Institute for Undersea Science and Technology.
-The first post-shakedown scientific expedition on board the R/V Falkor is currently scheduled for early 2013.
+The shakedown phase of the R/V Falkor continued throughout the rest of 2012, with four more shakedown cruises between August and December in collaboration with researchers from the National Oceanographic and Atmospheric Administration, Texas A&M University, University of Mississippi, and the National Institute for Undersea Science and Technology.
+The first post-shakedown scientific expedition on board the R/V Falkor took place in early 2013.